Pretty-SFOS/opal/snippets/opal-cached-defines.md

 <!--
-SPDX-FileCopyrightText: 2021 Mirian Margiani
+SPDX-FileCopyrightText: 2021-2022 Mirian Margiani
 SPDX-License-Identifier: GFDL-1.3-or-later
 -->

 # How to pass build options to QML

+This snippet helps with passing values like the current version number of an app from `yaml`, `spec`, or `pro` into QML.

 Include [opal-cached-defines.pri] in your `harbour-<app>.pro` file after defining all options you want to pass through.
 Include `requires_defines.h` (generated) in all C++ files that require these options.
 When any values change, the relevant files will be rebuilt.

 1. Prepare YAML
+  - only required when passing variables defined in `yaml` (when not using `yaml`, you can also define this directly in the `spec` file)
   - make sure `Builder:` is set to `qmake5`
   - include your options in `QMakeOptions:`